Alec-YT/Alec-YT.github.io/_pages/about.md

 ---

 # Bio
 Hi!
-I'm a researcher passionate about numerical methods and particularly machine learning for underground constructions.
+I'm a researcher passionate about numerical methods and particularly machine learning for underground constructions and geomechanics.
 I am currently a postdoctoral researcher at Cornell University and I obtained my PhD at École Nationale des Ponts et Chaussées in France.
 I was recently awarded the 2025 Pierre Londe prize by the French committee of rock mechanics.

 # Research
 My research aims to develop computational methods for simulating underground constructions, particularly tunnels.
 I focus on scientific machine learning for inverse and surrogate modeling, as well as on computational optimal experimental design to identify the most informative sensor placements for improving model calibration.